bashbaugh/open-magic-chess-old/README.md

 Then press `Ctr+x` then `y` then enter/return then `sudo reboot` to reboot the pi.

 That's the end of the software installation!

+## Legal

+This project is licensed under the [MIT License](https://github.com/scitronboy/open-magic-chess/blob/master/LICENSE).

+You are free to modify and distribute copies of this software (read license for more details).
+If you do so, please give credit to it's creators, Benjamin A. and contributors.
+Also please link to this GitHub repository!

 ## Contributing

 Feel free to contribute to this project in any way you want.
-Keep in mind that it is best to open an issue before opening a pull request, so that we can discuss your idea/bug-fix/etc.
+Keep in mind that it is best to open an issue before opening a pull request, so that we can discuss your idea/bug-fix/etc. Also look through closed issues before you open your own, so that you don't post something that's already been solved.